DoD’s missing Jan. 6 phone records need investigation, Senate leader demands - NewsBreak

 Manchin has threatened "consequences" if the provision doesn't pass, but right now it's GOP senators threatening to block it.
 What happened: Republican senators are making crystal clear that Sen. Joe Manchin (D-W.Va.) should not count on their votes to pass his side deal for revamping the federal permitting process if Democrats go ahead and pass their party-line climate and energy, tax and health care package.

-The Pentagon rejected a request from the District of Columbia seeking National Guard assistance in what the mayor has called a “growing humanitarian crisis” prompted by thousands of migrants being bused to the city from two southern states.
+WASHINGTON (AP) — The Pentagon rejected a request from the District of Columbia seeking National Guard assistance in what the mayor has called a “growing humanitarian crisis” prompted by thousands of migrants being bused to the city from two southern states.
+Defense Secretary Lloyd Austin declined to...

 Hear Liz Cheney's plan if Trump wins the GOP nomination